9ae/bagel/femmenoir/draft3-outline.md

 - Elanor
 Shows dark forest in full moon
 Goes to second source of light
+Their clothes are blood stained.

 <u>What happens</u>
 Elanor & Diane are digging.
 No dialog.

 <u>Exit</u>
 Zooms into Elanor who touches the contrabass case.